alkgrove/initmaker/initmaker/examples/blinky/readme.md

 Since the period is a change to Systick Configuration and is called inside SystemInit(), you will need to `make config; make`.

+Note that even though the itsy uses a ATSAMD51G19A, the link scrhipt for the ATSAMD51J19A will work.
+They both have the same memory allocation just different package.